Your cookie preferences

 Should I get a refund?

 Ordinarily, it would make sense to get a refund from your energy supplier if you're eligible for one.
-However, with energy prices still high as of January 2024, it could be worth keeping any credit you have in your energy account to help cover these higher prices if needed.
+However, with energy prices still historically high as of July 2024, it could be worth keeping any credit you have in your energy account to help cover these higher prices if needed.

 How can I get an energy refund from my current supplier?

 If you know you’re in credit and you want the money back, then all you need to do is ask for a refund.
-We’ve listed the phone numbers of some suppliers to call below.
+We’ve listed the phone numbers of some suppliers to call in the table below.

 A word of warning, though: even if you are in credit, it’s a good idea to discuss your balance with your supplier before asking to be refunded.
 Your direct debit should have been worked out to cover your expenditure over the year, so although you might be overspending in summer, this should even out in winter.
 Be wary of asking for a refund of any credit meant to cover your additional winter expenditure because your supplier may ask you to increase your payments to compensate.